 “Educational Institutions and Indigenous Peoples; Haven of Progression or Catalyst for Cultural Genocide”

 This research is concerned with the phenomenon that is cultural genocide in the context of Indigenous Peoples and the role in which educational institutions play in this crime.
-My research is developing on existing legal principles and norms, which have evaded the scope of Indigenous Peoples and the role they play in International Law.
-At the root of this research is a question of the validity of the acceptance of the current definition of Genocide and the role of indigenous identity and statehood in international law.
+The research is developing on existing legal principles and norms, which have evaded the scope of Indigenous Peoples and the role they play in International Law.
+At the root of this research is a question on the validity of the acceptance of the current definition of Genocide and the role of indigenous identity and statehood in international law.

 (Ph.D. in Conflict Transformation, Queen’s University Belfast)

 Alice Neeson is a social anthropologist and action researcher based in Belfast, Northern Ireland.
 Her Ph.D. research explored the role of participatory media in conflict transformation, with a particular focus on counter-narratives and the potential for communicative justice in wider movements for social change.
 She is particularly interested in the role of narratives in challenging inequalities, and exploring how participatory methodologies can be utilised for self-development and self-determination.